DrunkenPangolin/net_worth_tracker/documentation.md

-## Bugs:
+## Bugs
 ### CSS/HTML
-- All CSS to do with forms
+- all CSS to do with forms
-- No x to dismiss flash messages
+- no x to dismiss flash messages
 - fix margins on FI tab for table
 - fix margins on Accounts tab
-- Would like a toggle for showing closed accounts
+- would like a toggle for showing closed accounts (separate page may be easier) -
--

 ### Flask